Sawa Sawa Academy

 In February 2016 our students sent letters to the Academy students entitled "What we can see out of our window" to give them an insight into our lives here at BSCS.
-We should be receiving replies any time soon.
+We soon received replies back our students found these very thought provoking.

-The Great Sawa Sawa Run started on Monday 11 April and during the next ten weeks we are aiming to run 6500 miles (26,172) laps of our athletics track!
-Every student in Years 7 - 10 will be asked to complete a minimum of 4 laps at the start of each PE lesson.
-It is going to be a sponsored challenge where we will also aim to raise money to help buy new sports equipment for Sawa Sawa.
+The Great Sawa Sawa Run started on Monday 11 April we are ran 6500 miles (26,172) laps of our athletics track!
+Every student in Years 7 - 10 took part and completed a minimum of 4 laps at the start of each PE lesson.
+This was a sponsored event where we raised lots of money to help buy new sports equipment for Sawa Sawa.